Review – Dragon Age: Origins

 – Part III: The End is Another Beginning –

-This is the kind of game that I enjoy playing for reasons completely unrelated to any of the gameplay or presentation that I’ve mentioned so far. → Welcome to read zone!
+This is the kind of game that I enjoy playing for reasons completely unrelated to any of the gameplay or presentation that I’ve mentioned so far.
+I’m always the most satisfied with a game that completely takes advantage of the hardware it’s made for, and the King’s Bounty games fully utilize the PC. → The post still burns.

 Review – Sands of Destruction